yuku/textcomplete/README.md

 # Textcomplete

-> Autocomplete for textarea elements
+> Autocomplete for HTMLTextAreaElement and more.

 ![](./docs/images/demo.gif)